 - Fluorinated Greenhouse-Gas Emissions per Capita: Full Weight (~7.50 Points)

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, American Chemistry Council, United Health Foundation, Natural Resources Defense Council, International Plant Nutrition Institute, American Council for an Energy-Efficient Economy, Green Building Council, National Renewable Energy Laboratory, Bureau of Transportation Statistics, Department of Energy, United States Department of Agriculture, Information Technology Industry Council, Environmental Protection Agency, Energy Information Administration and U.S. Geological Survey.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, United Health Foundation, International Plant Nutrition Institute, American Council for an Energy-Efficient Economy, Green Building Council, Bureau of Transportation Statistics, Department of Energy, United States Department of Agriculture, Information Technology Industry Council, National Conference of State Legislatures, Environmental Finance Blog, Alliance for Water Efficiency, Environmental Protection Agency, Energy Information Administration and U.S. Geological Survey.